RoiMeshulam/DeliveriesProject/README.md

 ## 📌 Usage

 ### 🔹 Admin Panel (Manager)
-The admin interface allows efficient management of deliveries:
+The admin panel is available only in the mobile app, allowing managers to:
 - 📋 **Monitor all incoming deliveries** in real time.
 - 👤 **Assign deliveries** to available workers.
 - 🚚 **Track delivery progress** and status updates.